wattwisegames/watt-wiser/README.md

 ## Status

-Usable for simple energy estimation.
+Usable for simple energy estimation and benchmarking.
 The GUI is functional on Linux, macOS, and Windows, and the sensors support is captured in the following table.

 | OS | Intel CPU | AMD CPU | Apple CPU | NVIDIA GPU | AMD GPU |
 | --- | --- | --- | --- | --- | --- |